frabjous/jhap-templates/documentation/markdown_primer.md

 :::

-Technically, footnotes are only possible in formats that have pages, so you will get endnotes instead in formats without pages, such as HTML.
+Footnotes are only possible in formats that have pages, so you will get endnotes instead in formats without pages, such as HTML.

 # Citations